 The Residency programme values and rewards curiosity and self-motivation, vital characteristics relevant to any aspect of life or career.
 Past EERs have gone on to follow numerous career paths, including in major museums and galleries; in legal and corporate fields; and as artists.

 SGA provides accommodation at Gallery Residence for the duration of the Residency.

+Prospective applicants must preferably be in a graduate program, and have extensive work experience.
+Advanced CMS WordPress and social media skills needed.
 All disciplines welcome and independent research is an important component of the program.